“When men are oppressed, it’s a tragedy. When women are oppressed, it’s tradition.”

 -Letty Cottin Pogrebin, Author and Social Activist-

-Take some time to meditate on that quote… really think about what it means for women being oppressed to be so normalised that it becomes tradition.
+Take some time to meditate on that quote… really think about what it means for the oppression of women to be so normalised that it becomes instilled in tradition.
 That should send chills down your spine.

 It’s time to break the tradition.

 There is no point in skirting around the issue: gender inequality is a tradition that persists and thrives in post-apartheid South Africa even- somewhat ironically – in the country’s legal landscape.
 It’s incredibly alarming that an institution that’s in place to enforce and be representative of a fair and equal South Africa perpetuates the discrimination that it should be fighting.

 The reality for women lawyers in the legal industry in South Africa

 To put things in perspective, the Commission for Gender Equality (CGE) released an investigative report in 2016 titled “The Lack of Gender Transformation in the Judiciary”.
 The report states that: “Over the past 20 years the number of women on the Constitutional Court has remained unchanged: two in 1994 and two in 2014; while the percentage of women in the other High Courts remains below 30%: as at October 2013, there were 77 female judges out of a total of 239 in South Africa”.

 “Representatively, we have a long way ahead,” says LAW FOR ALL’s Managing Director, Adv.
 Jackie Nagtegaal.
 “The architecture of our economy and households have changed, but the legal minds who have to evolve the rules and regulations whereby we live have not kept up with this shift.
 Male perspective still greatly influences the law.
 As a result, we run the risk of creating laws that don’t match the playing field.
 For instance, take the Basic Conditions of Employment Act, which sees parental leave still being a responsibility that rests greatly on women, which has a dire effect on their careers and the gender equality gap in the workplace”.